boyter/boyter.org/content/posts/sloc-cloc-code.md

 What follows is going to be a highly biased (I wrote one of the tools remember) collection of benchmarks that show while scc is not the fastest code counter on Linux (that honour is held by Tokei) it however the fastest on Windows.
 It is considerably faster than cloc, sloccount, loc and gocloc.
 It is however the only code counter that is very fast, supports removing duplicates and accurate.
 It is also the only code counter that performs complexity calculations for you.

-In addtion you can have the code complexity calculation running, duplicates detection or both and it will generally be almost as fast as tokei.
+In addition you can have the code complexity calculation running, duplicates detection or both and it will generally be almost as fast as tokei.

-With those outragous claims out of the way lets see if I prove them.
+With those outrageous claims out of the way lets see if I prove them.

 ### Methodology / Commands

 All GNU/Linux tests were run on Digital Ocean 16 vCPU Compute optimized droplet with 32 GB of RAM and a 200 GB SSD.
 The machine used was doing nothing else at the time and was created with the sole purpose of running the tests to ensure no interference from other processes.
 The OS used is Ubuntu 16.04 and the rust programs were installed using cargo install.

 Keep in mind that this is not a dedicated machine.
-As such it is subject to noisy neighbours and issues with the underlying hardware.
+As such it is subject to noisy neighbors and issues with the underlying hardware.
 It is likely you will be unable to replicate the results 100% even if you spin up the same instance.

 The Windows tests were run on a Surface Book 2 with the i7-8650U CPU.
-This is problematic as there is the possibility that CPU throttling will kick in influincing the benchmark, and as it is not a freshly formatted machine that there may be something else running on it during the benchmark.
+This is problematic as there is the possibility that CPU throttling will kick in influencing the benchmark, and as it is not a freshly formatted machine that there may be something else running on it during the benchmark.
 Take these tests with a massive grain of salt and treat them as more an indication of performance than a perfect benchmark.
 I did my best to stop all background services and ran benchmarks several times only taking the best result for each to try and keep it as fair as possible.
 I ran the tests inside the Ubuntu WSL which means I was running Linux binaries in Windows which probably causes odd results as well.

 I set scc to run first in order to ensure that it warms up everything and take any handicap that might incur from this process.
-To do the benchmark itself I used the excellent Rust tool hyperfine with 3 warmup runs and 10 timed runs total to produce the results.
+To do the benchmark itself I used the excellent Rust tool hyperfine with 3 warm-up runs and 10 timed runs total to produce the results.
 These are the defaults for hyperfine but are set explicitly via the command line.

 Due to how long sloccount and cloc took I have only run benchmarks of them for redis as it took far too long to get the results for the larger projects.